rdtmaster/win7go/README.md

 ```
 The toolchain/compiler can compile itself and works for my pet projects.
 Cross-compilation also works, at least for Linux/amd64 target (cgo untested).

+In conclusion, this is an emergency mechanism for people using legacy hardware/OS to still be able to utilize a modern language.
+Moving forward with it will be hard and unproductive since new changes will not make their way due to aforementioned number of reverting commits.
+It will be easier to just alter `version` file and hope that Go's backward compatibility  will remain long enough.

 ## Where we are

 On commit `ad87d4404782d816f7a4497113b6b983b45aa442`.
 Moving forward doesn't help much, since the number of reverted commits form a snowball effect that prevents merging almost any change or makes it useless.
 The approach of this repo is not very smart, it would be better to write patches that would actually handle functions unsupported by Win7 instead of simply reverting them, but I lack time and expertise to implement this.